 Step 3: Take constructive action.

-First, identify a situation in which your feelings determine your actions.
+First, identify a situation where your feelings guide your actions.

-On a piece of paper, write about a situation that occurred within the past week where you felt a strong emotion (e.g. a situation where you felt stressed) and reacted a certain way because of those feelings.
+On a piece of paper, write about a situation that occurred within the past week where your emotions determined how you act.
+For example, you could write about a situation where you felt stressed.)

 Consider: Who was involved?
 What did you do?
 What were the circumstances?

 Example 1: “Last week, I was so angry at my husband after he stayed out late drinking with his friends that I yelled at him.”